billmakes/vue2-to-react/README.md

 # But why?

 I know, this seems crazy...
 But we recently have adopted a new team at my work and their tech stack includes React.
-I've recently revisited React after using Vue for a long while, and after drawing the parallels between modern React and Vue, I believe sharing some of my learning experience could be of benefit to any other developer in this position.
+I've recently React after using Vue for a long while, and after drawing the parallels between modern React and Vue, I believe sharing some of my learning experience could be of benefit to any other developer in this position.

 ## Vue Lifecycle Hooks...
 But in React!